Florida's Nightly Frog Chorus

 spring peeper which "peep peeps."

-The green tree frog.
+The green tree frog

 confuses the entire matter by issuing a tremendous variety of sounds